-Table 1: Condensed Statement of Net Position As of September 30,
+Table 1: Condensed Statement of Net PositionAs of September 30,

-The City's net position at fiscal year-end is \$64,242,831.
-This is a \$712,834 decrease from last year's net position of \$64,955,665.
-The decrease is primarily due to annual depreciation on capital assets and increase in current and other liabilities.
+The City's net position at fiscal year-end is \$63,834,600.
+This is a \$408,231 decrease from last year's net position of \$64,242,831.
+The decrease is primarily due to annual depreciation on capital assets and increase in long-term debt.

-The City reported a positive balance in net position for both 2020 and 2019.
+The City reported a positive balance in net position for both 2021 and 2020.
 The following is a summary of the more significant changes:

-- Cash, receivables, and other assets decreased by \$372,129. - Long-term debt decreased by \$270,475. - Capital assets decreased by \$405,945.
-This decrease was primarily due to current year depreciation.
+- Cash, receivables, and other assets increased by \$1,158,847.
+Most of the increase is due to intergovernmental receivables, which consist of grant funding to be received from FEMA relating to Hurricane Zeta. - Long-term debt increased by \$237,668.
+This increase was due to a new capital lease. - Capital assets decreased by \$1,604,030, regardless of new capital assets purchased totaling \$817,887.
+The decrease was primarily due to current year depreciation.